-NOTE: Sensors are supplied factory calibrated with a 4-20mA signal output corresponding to their specific range (0-2, 0-5 OR 0-10ppm).
+NOTE: Sensors are supplied factory calibrated with a 4-20mA or Modbus 485 signal output corresponding to their specific range (0-2, 0-5 or 0-10ppm).
 Any span/range calibration can be done at your PLC or other 4-20mA input device.
 The zero-point calibration is not necessary since the zero setting is very stable.
 Check calibration at least once per week.
 There is no need to calibrate if it has not changed much.
-If calibration is required it should also be done at the PLC or other 4-20mA input device.
+If calibration is required it should also be done at the PLC or other 4-20mA input device for the 4-20mA models.
+Calibration of Modbus 485 sensors can be done via Sensorex software on your computer or at PLC.